 The vision is underpinned by a joint commitment from club and school to build learning environments that will enable youngsters to become the best they can be.

-Every student involved will have access to a dedicated team of staff providing bespoke support to help them recognise and fulfil their academic and sporting potential.
+Every student involved has access to a dedicated team of staff providing bespoke support to help them recognise and fulfill their academic and sporting potential.

-The Futures Academy will be led by Wess Brown and Jamie Williams, two locally renowned coaches with extensive knowledge and experience of working with young players within professional football academy settings, grassroots clubs and in education.
+The Futures Academy is led by Wess Brown and Jamie Williams, two locally renowned coaches with extensive knowledge and experience of working with young players within professional football academy settings, grassroots clubs and in education.

-The pair, who work full-time for the football club, will work alongside their colleagues Lee Picton and Graham Fenton, who are responsible for the leadership of the Academy (16-19) that operates in conjunction with Sunderland College as well as joint management of the clubs first-team.
+The pair, who work full-time for the football club, work alongside their colleagues Lee Picton and Graham Fenton, who are responsible for the leadership of the Academy (16-19) that operates in conjunction with Sunderland College as well as joint management of the club’s first-team.